dareid/chakram/README.md

 });

 ```
-It is important that tests wait for all requests and assertations to be completed.
-To help, chakram includes a wait method, this returns a promise which will be fulfilled once all assertations have been performed.
-In addition, Chakram will fail any tests which do not wait for assertations to complete.
+It is important that tests wait for all requests and assertions to be completed.
+To help, chakram includes a wait method, this returns a promise which will be fulfilled once all assertions have been performed.
+In addition, Chakram will fail any tests which do not wait for assertions to complete.
 Below is a test using the wait method.

 ```js
 var chakram = require('chakram'),